 7 Days to Die

-Creating an engrossing and convincing zombie combat survival game is a challenge.
-It’s difficult to include all the details without being boring or cheesy.
+Creating an engrossing and convincing zombie combat survival game is a challenge, especially trying to find a balance between providing players with all the exposition they need and keeping things moving along.

-7 Days to Die has established itself as one of the best zombie combat survival games.
-Players need to explore and scavenge while fighting off hordes of zombies.
-Set in a post-apocalyptic landscape, the giant voxel-based game offers a world ready to conquer, but be ready to defend your spoils.
-Including mechanics from the FPS, tower defense, survival horror, and role play, 7 Days to Die is a winning romp for gamers craving hundreds, or thousands, of captivating play hours.
+7 Days to Die manages it well and has established itself as one of the best zombie combat survival games on the market.
+Set in a post-apocalyptic landscape, players explore and scavenge while fighting off hordes of zombies.
+The giant voxel-based game offers a world ready to conquer, but you’ll need to defend your spoils.
+7 Days to Die includes mechanics from the FPS, tower defense, survival horror, and role-play; it’s a winning romp for gamers craving hundreds, or even thousands, of captivating play hours.

 - The best Xbox One exclusives